ON this page

 - their incontinence is confined to night time bed wetting (nocturnal enuresis)

-- their incontinence results from a condition other than an eligible neurological condition and they do not have Centrelink Pensioner Concession Card entitlement.
+- their incontinence results from a condition other than an eligible neurological condition and they do not have Centrelink or DVA Pensioner Concession Card entitlement.

 If a person is eligible for the CAPS and is currently receiving assistance with continence (or continence related) products through a state or territory government funded scheme, they should contact their scheme manager to find out if the assistance will be affected by their eligibility for the CAPS.

-If your circumstances mean you cannot complete an application form a representative may complete it on your behalf.
-The CAPS application form and guidelines will provide further information on the criteria.
+If your circumstances mean you cannot complete an application form your representative may complete it or you.
+The CAPS application form and guidelines will provide further information on this.

-Get your registered health professional to complete the health report component
+Get your registered health professional to complete Section 3 - Health Report Component

-Your registered health professional will need to provide their details and information about your condition.
+Your registered health professional will need to provide their details and information about your condition including checking that you have an eligible condition.

 Submit your application